dburriss/learn-with-me/programming-in-go/README.md

 ## Concurrency

 One of the core design principles of Go is to have primitives for concurrent programming baked into the language.
+Let's start with this non-concurrent program that prints out the number of moons for each planet in the Solar system.

 ```go
 func scan(planet string) {